Last Updated on January 30, 2024 by Samantha Harris

 If you’re concerned about a tortoise spending too much time underground, coax it out.
 Don’t force the tortoise out by putting your hand in the burrow because it can cause significant stress.

 Food can entice a tortoise to leave its burrow, especially when the sun shines.
 Leave a favorite snack at the entrance and take a few steps back so the tortoise wants to emerge for its meal.

-If a tortoise is disinterested in food for several days, and you’re sure it’s not brumating, apply some mild heat to the burrow with a hairdryer on a low setting to motivate it to move.
+If a tortoise has been disinterested in food for several days and you’re sure it’s not brumating, use a hairdryer on a low setting to apply mild heat to the burrow to motivate it to move.

 Usually, burrowing and digging are instinctive behaviors for most tortoise species.